ESBenchmark/ESBench/docs/guide/typescript.md

 ESBench only transforms TS files and does not process other types of imports.

-In the vast majority of cases where projects using TypeScript have typescript installed, this feature comes out of box.
+In the vast majority of cases where projects using TypeScript have `typescript` installed, this feature comes out-of-box.

 ## Run With TypeScript